Facial prosthetic

 A facial prosthetic or facial prosthesis is an artificial device used to change or adapt the outward appearance of a person's face or head.

-When used in the theatre, film or television industry, facial prosthetic makeup alters a person's normal face into something extraordinary.
-Facial prosthetics can be made from a wide range of materials - including gelatin, foam latex, silicone, and cold foam.
+When used in the theater, film, or television industry, facial prosthetic makeup alters a person's normal face into something extraordinary.
+Facial prosthetics can be made from a wide range of materials, including gelatin, foam latex, silicone, and cold foam.
 Effects can be as subtle as altering the curve of a cheek or nose, or making someone appear older or younger than they are.
-A facial prosthesis can also transform an actor into any creature, such as legendary creatures, animals and others.
+A facial prosthesis can also transform an actor into any creature, such as legendary creatures, animals, and others.

-To apply facial prosthetics, Pros-Aide, Beta Bond, Medical Adhesive or Liquid Latex is generally used.
+To apply facial prosthetics, Pros-Aide, Beta Bond, medical adhesive, or liquid latex is generally used.
 Pros-Aide is a water-based adhesive that has been the "industry standard" for over 30 years.
-It's completely waterproof and is formulated for use with sensitive skin.
+It is completely waterproof and is formulated for use with sensitive skin.
 It is easily removed with Pros-Aide Remover.
-BetaBond is growing in popularity among Hollywood artists who say it's easier to remove.
-Medical Adhesive has the advantage that it's specifically designed not to cause allergies or skin irritation.
-Liquid Latex can only be used for a few hours, but can be used to create realistic blends from skin to prosthetics.
+BetaBond is growing in popularity among Hollywood artists who say it is easier to remove.
+Medical adhesive has the advantage that it is specifically designed not to cause allergies or skin irritation.
+Liquid latex can only be used for a few hours, but can be used to create realistic blends from skin to prosthetics.

 After application, cosmetics and/or paint is used to color the prosthetics and skin the desired colors, and achieve a realistic transition from skin to prosthetic.
 This can be done by the wearer, but is often done by a separate, trained artist.

 At the end of its use, some prosthetics can be removed simply by being pulled off.
 Others need special solvents to help remove the prosthetics, such as Pros-Aide Remover (water based and completely safe) for Pros-Aide, Beta Solv for Beta Bond, and medical adhesive remover for medical adhesive.

 Prosthetic make-up is becoming increasingly popular for everyday use.
 This kind of make-up is used by people who wish to significantly alter their features.